 Elizabeth took a deep breath and murmured.
 “Really?
 Don’t get your hopes up that things have changed.”

-Through the years 1904-1928, Elizabeth’s grandfather, Gustav F. Heim, expressed the true spirit of symphony trumpeting and captured the admiration of noted directors from around the world.
-He played first trumpet in all the major east coast city orchestras, St. Louis, Philadelphia, Boston, Detroit, Cleveland and solo trumpet for the New York Symphony.
+Through the years 1904-1928, Elizabeth’s grandfather, Gustav F. Heim played first trumpet in all the major east coast city orchestras, St. Louis, Philadelphia, Boston, Detroit, Cleveland and solo trumpet for the New York Symphony.
+He expressed the true spirit of symphony trumpeting and captured the admiration of noted directors from around the world.

-After Gustav died in 1933, Elizabeth’s Grandmother Edna kept his watch ritual a secret for over twenty-five years until she felt the right time, Elizabeth’s eighteenth summer birthday, she would give her the watch and tell her the ritual.
+After Gustav died in 1933, Elizabeth’s Grandmother Edna kept his watch ritual a secret for twenty-four years until she felt the right time.
+Elizabeth’s eighteenth summer birthday, she would give her the watch and tell her the ritual.

 Before each performance while in a musicians’ waiting lounge, Gustav reached into his vest pocket, and took out a gold pocket watch.
 Before opening it, he smiled and rubbed the floral engraved case.
 Inside he touched a faded sepia photograph of a young woman.
 In less than a minute, he returned the watch to the vest pocket, patted it, adjusted his silk-striped tie, buttoned his black formal jacket, and rejoined colleagues tuning their instruments.
 His mind turned back to music and his trumpet.